comp523-w4g/watson-4-good/_includes/index/func_spec.md

 8. Protect API keys

 ## Interfaces
-* Basic
+* Basic Users
 	-  Running sentiment on one or more hashtag(s)

-* Advanced User
+* Advanced Users
-	-  Running sentiment on tweets that are not a live-feed
+	-  Running sentiment on hisrotical tweets
 		- Import from a database
 		- Analyze tweets from a date range specified by user
-	- Exports sentiment results and tweets after finished running into a usable file
+	- Exports sentiment results and tweets from an imported file
-	- running sentiment on past "saved/favorited" hashtags
+	- Running sentiment on past "saved/favorited" hashtags

 ## Specific User Types
 1. Basic Visualization User
-* A user who goes to our app and just wants to see a sentiment visualization Requires no technical knowledge- user just has to navigate to our page and input their desired tags
+* A user who goes to our app and just wants to see a sentiment visualization.
+Requires no technical knowledge - user just has to navigate to our page and input their desired tags
 2. Student User
-* Students who can easily use our platform for artivism This is more of an “educational” use case.
+* Students who can easily use our platform for artivism.
+This is more of an “educational” use case.
 Young students can use the platform to research sentiment about topics and conduct further research.
 They may want a downloadable summary of their query as well.
 3. Political/Business User
 * A user who uses our platform for analysis on certain issues pertaining to their campaign/constituents/business/etc. They may want the option to save hashtag settings, export sentiment as a .csv file, or run sentiment on past tweets instead of a live stream.
 4. Developer User
-* Someone with technical knowledge
-This user might want to add more features/expand more heavily than what our basic platform provides.
+* Someone with technical knowledge.
+This user might want to add more features / extend our basic platform.

 ## Use Cases
 - <span style="color:green"> Green = Completed</span>